 SNAPBACK’s mission is to promote behavioral, emotional and social growth in youth by providing knowledge through the introduction of the latest psychological research findings.
 Focus areas are: Self-management, responsible decision making, social awareness, relationship skills, tutoring and health.
 We teach these skills through presentations, mentoring, advocacy, modeling, and instruction.
 Some of the key presentations are: Robotics, resiliency, mindfulness, CAN-COOK, Zumba, graphic and performing arts.
 Future programming include: Donor funded Children’s Savings Accounts that create a “College Bound Identity” and the Nationally recognized Junior Achievement Program that has been shown to prepare youth for entrepreneurship, finance, and asset building.

-The pantry is a Harvesters affiliated site located at the New Bethel Haven Center.
+The pantry is a Harvesters affiliated site located at The New Bethel Church Haven Center.
 The pantry is also supplied food from efforts of the United States Post Office grocery collection annually.
 The pantry serves over 400 households annually.

 COVER KC HEALTH INSURANCE ENROLLMENT

 We deploy navigators and counselors to help persons in Kansas to enroll and receive guidance for medical insurance.
 Navigators also refer persons to Medicare/Medicaid, making them aware of options that provide medical coverage.
 NBCCDC has participated in servicing over 6,000 persons for new enrollment.

 Family 101 is an annual 5K walk for health and community unity, combined with a block party and health fair held in partnership with New Bethel Church in the Douglas-Sumner area.
 In the past, over 60 vendors, and 500+ participants have met in the spring to promote health and community interaction.
 This annual event is now combined with the Jersey Creek Renovation and Expansion.